 FLORHAM PARK, N.J.
-(AP) Collette Smith made her debut as the New York Jets.
+(AP) Collette Smith made some coaching history with the New York Jets.

-She is the third woman to coach in the NFL, joining Kathryn Smith, who was a quality control coach in Buffalo last year, and Jen Walter, who was a coaching intern for Arizona during training camp in 2015.
+Smith is the third woman to coach in the NFL, joining Kathryn Smith, who was a quality control coach in Buffalo last year, and Jen Walter, who was a coaching intern for Arizona during training camp in 2015.

 More AP NFL: http://www.pro32.ap.org and http://www.twitter.com/AP-NFL